-How do I check the volume of the recovery area?
+How do I check the volume of the recovery partition?

-Your built-in storage device contains the recovery area where the data for the system recovery is stored.
-To check the volume of the recovery area, follow these steps:
+Your built-in storage device contains the recovery partition where the data for the system recovery is stored.
+To check the volume of the recovery partition, follow these steps:

 - 1 Click Start, right-click Computer, and select Manage. - 2 Click Disk Management under Storage in the left pane.
-The volume of the recovery area and the total volume of the C drive are displayed in the Disk 0 row in the center pane.
+The volume of the recovery partition and the total volume of the C drive are displayed in the Disk 0 row in the center pane.

-How do I reduce the volume of the recovery area?
+How do I reduce the volume of the recovery partition?

-Your built-in storage device contains the recovery area where the data for system recovery is stored.
-If your computer includes a solid state drive, you might want to minimize the recovery area by removing such data.
+Your built-in storage device contains the recovery partition where the data for the system recovery is stored.
+If your computer includes a solid state drive, you might want to reduce the volume of the recovery partition by following these steps:

-1 Insert a Recovery Media into the optical disc drive while your computer is in Normal mode, turn off the computer, and then turn it on once again.
+1 Insert a recovery disc into the optical disc drive while your computer is on, turn off the computer, and then turn it on once again.

-Use Recovery Media you created upon delivery of your computer.
+Use recovery disc(s) you created upon delivery of your computer.